 There has been a lot of coverage in the media in recent months over the use of mesh in surgical procedures.
 Much of this coverage has referred specifically to the use of transvaginal meshes for the treatment of rectocoele and transvaginal tapes placed by gynaecologists.
 In June 2014, the Scottish Health secretary announced a ban on these implants in Scotland.

-We have seen mesh problems after rectopexy and there have been reports from other centres.
-We have led an international study looking at how frequently the problem is seen and whether there are common features of patients who have experienced problems.
+Mesh problems can occur after rectopexy.
+Surgeons in Oxford have led an international study looking at how frequently the problem is seen and whether there are common features of patients who have experienced problems.
 This information has been presented at international meetings and is published (Evans, C. et al, Diseases of the Colon and Rectum: August 2015, Volume 58, Issue 8:p799–807)

 Overall about two to three patients out of every hundred seem to have a problem with mesh after rectopexy.
 It may sometimes start out as a stitch problem that then progresses to involve the mesh as well.
 The mesh or stitch may work its way into the vagina and other times out into the bowel.
 Patients with this may experience bloody discharge with pus and pain from either vagina or rectum.